When you sell with a company you find on our site, we may earn a small commission. This never influences our rankings or advice.

 We combined these individual scores into a single Overall Rating, which determined our top picks and general company rankings in San Francisco.

-🏢 Do you own or operate a low commission real estate brokerage in California?
+🏢 Do you own or operate a discount real estate brokerage in California?
 Claim or add your business profile here.